jorgearanda/gunslingers/README.md

 * If both players back down, each one loses two points of reputation.

+Each time a player loses reputation in this way, they check whether they have enough reputation tokens to "hold" all their properties.
+If they do not,
-Each time a player loses reputation, they must relinquish control of one territory chosen randomly (by shuffling territory cards and choosing one)
+they must relinquish control of one territory chosen randomly (by shuffling territory cards and choosing one)
 *or* immediately lose one of their strongest gunslingers